particle-iot/docs/src/content/getting-started/hardware/hardware-overview.md

 The software for prototyping and production devices is similar.
 It's often possible to use a single code base to work with both types of modules.
 And, in many cases, across both Gen 2 and Gen 3 devices, or across both cellular and Wi-Fi devices.

+For best compatibility in the future we recommend designing around the M.2 (B Series SoM) form-factor, which is a better size to accommodate future communication modules.
+The Feather (Boron) form-factor is too narrow to fit cellular modules like the EG91 LTE Cat M1 module used in the B Series SoM B524.

 #### B Series SoM (Gen 3 Cellular)